 Biden to visit Israel as Gaza war sparks humanitarian crisis

+TEL AVIV/GAZA — United States (US) President Joe Biden will make a high-stakes visit to Israel on Wednesday as it prepares to escalate an offensive against Hamas militants that has set off a humanitarian crisis in Gaza and raised fears of a broader conflict with Iran.

-TEL AVIV/GAZA :U.S. President Joe Biden will make a high-stakes visit to Israel on Wednesday as the country prepares to escalate an offensive against Hamas militants that has set off a humanitarian crisis in Gaza and raised fears of a broader conflict with Iran.
+TEL AVIV/GAZA — United States (US) President Joe Biden will make a high-stakes visit to Israel on Wednesday as it prepares to escalate an offensive against Hamas militants that has set off a humanitarian crisis in Gaza and raised fears of a broader conflict with Iran.

-Biden's visit will mark a significant show of U.S. support for its top Middle East ally after Hamas gunmen killed 1,300 people during a rampage through southern Israeli towns on Oct.
-7, the deadliest single day in Israel's 75-year history.
+Mr Biden's visit will mark a significant show of US support for its top Middle East ally after Hamas gunmen killed 1,300 people during a rampage through southern Israeli towns on Oct 7, the deadliest single day in Israel's 75-year history.

-U.S. Secretary of State Antony Blinken concluded hours of talks with Israeli Prime Minister Benjamin Netanyahu in Tel Aviv early on Tuesday by saying that Biden would visit Israel.
+US Secretary of State Antony Blinken concluded hours of talks with Israeli Prime Minister Benjamin Netanyahu in Tel Aviv early on Tuesday (Oct 17) by saying that Biden would visit Israel.

-"The president will hear from Israel what it needs to defend its people as we continue to work with Congress to meet those needs," Blinken told reporters.
+"The President will hear from Israel what it needs to defend its people as we continue to work with Congress to meet those needs," Mr Blinken told reporters.

-Biden would meet with Netanyahu, reaffirm Washington's commitment to Israel's security, and receive a comprehensive brief on its war aims and strategy, Blinken said.
+Mr Biden would meet with Mr Netanyahu, reaffirm Washington's commitment to Israel's security, and receive a comprehensive brief on its war aims and strategy, Mr Blinken said.

-"(The) president will hear from Israel how it will conduct its operations in a way that minimizes civilian casualties and enables humanitarian assistance to flow to civilians in Gaza in a way that does not benefit Hamas," Blinken added.
+"(The) President will hear from Israel how it will conduct its operations in a way that minimizes civilian casualties and enables humanitarian assistance to flow to civilians in Gaza in a way that does not benefit Hamas," Mr Blinken added.

-Blinken also said he and Netanyahu had agreed to develop a plan to get humanitarian aid to Gaza civilians.
+Mr Blinken also said he and Mr Netanyahu had agreed to develop a plan to get humanitarian aid to Gaza civilians.
 He did not provide details.

-After visiting Israel, Biden would travel to Jordan to meet with King Abdullah, Egyptian President Abdel Fattah al-Sisi and Palestinian Authority President Mahmoud Abbas, U.S. national security spokesperson John Kirby said.
+After visiting Israel, Mr Biden would travel to Jordan to meet King Abdullah, Egyptian President Abdel Fattah al-Sisi and Palestinian Authority President Mahmoud Abbas, US national security spokesperson John Kirby said.

-A top Hamas leader said on Monday the group "has what it needs" to free all Palestinians in Israel's jails, indicating it may try to use the Israelis it kidnapped on Oct.
-7 as bargaining chips to secure the release of Palestinian prisoners.
+Khaled Meshaal, a top Hamas leader, said on Monday the group "has what it needs" to free all Palestinians in Israel's jails, indicating it may try to use the kidnapped Israelis as bargaining chips.

-Soon after Hamas official Khaled Meshaal made the remarks on the captives, who include Israelis and non-Israelis, the group's armed wing separately said the non-Israelis were "guests" who would be released "when circumstances allow."
+Soon after Mr Meshaal's remarks, the group's armed wing separately said the non-Israelis it had taken captive were "guests" who would be released "when circumstances allow".

 Hamas released a video on Monday in which a French-Israeli woman captive was shown having her injured arm treated by an unidentified medical worker.
 She identified herself as 21-year-old Mia Schem and asked to be returned to her family as quickly as possible.